marijndegen/3.react-redux-RTL-mswjs-api-mock-typescript-easy-guide/README.md

 1. yarn add express cors
 2. in the root of the project, create a directory called `real-api`
 3. cd `real-api`
-4. create a `index.js` file with the followin content:
+4. create a `index.js` file with the following content:

 ```
 const express = require("express");